Dialogues with Brazil.

 How it works!

-1. A Municipality signs up here to the Dialogues and uploads two public space concepts.
-One on transportation and urban development, the second on urban environment and natural disasters.
+1. A Municipality signs up to the Dialogues and upload an urban project idea on health inequity, mobility, or vulnerability to natural disasters.

 2. Municipality representatives travel to Berlin and present their urban problems to advisors.